-FIRE (QUEUE REVIEW)
+FIRE (QUEUE REVIEW) - General User Access (no code entry required)

 If more than one fire has been detected then the LED next to this button will flash.
 Press the button to step through all detected fires.
 Once all fires have been reviewed the LED will be constantly illuminated.
 Subsequent fires will be added to the end of the queue and the LED will start to flash again.